 B. Major Courses

-Given the wide variety of paths after graduation pursued by students graduating with a B.S.MSC. in Statistics, the department does not list specific courses which must be taken in order to satisfy the Professional Development Electives requirement of the CEMS Core Curriculum.
+Given the wide variety of paths after graduation pursued by students graduating with a B.S.MSC. in Statistics, the department does not list specific courses which must be taken to satisfy the Professional Development Electives requirement of the CEMS Core Curriculum.
 However, students should work with their advisor to find appropriate courses which are consistent with their future career goals.

 C. Allied Field Courses